+CHEYENNE – Spring 2017 statewide testing results were released today by the Wyoming Department of Education (WDE).
 School, district, and state results are available on the WDE’s Fusion site.
-They include results for the Proficiency Assessments for Wyoming Students (PAWS) and alternate assessments in reading and mathematics for students in grades 3 through 8, and in science for grades 4 and 8.
+These include results for the Proficiency Assessments for Wyoming Students (PAWS) and alternate assessments in reading and mathematics for students in grades 3 through 8, and in science for grades 4 and 8.

 – END –